timescale/docs/use-timescale/account-management.md

 <Highlight type="important">
 If you prefer to pay by invoice, or if you are unable to provide a credit card for billing, you can switch your project to corporate billing instead.
-To switch from credit card to corporate billing, [contact us](https://www.timescale.com/contact/) and ask to be changed to corporate billing.
+To switch from credit card to corporate billing, [contact us](https://www.timescale.com/contact/) and request to be changed to corporate billing.
 </Highlight>